Burling graphs revisited, part I: New characterizations: Notation

 There is a difficulty regarding notations in this paper.
 The graphs we are interested in will be defined from trees.
 More specifically, a tree $T$ is considered and a graph $G$ is \emph{derived} from it, following some rules defined in the next section.
 We have $V(G) = V(T)$ but $E(G)$ and $E(T)$ are different (disjoint, in fact).
 Also, even if we are originally motivated by non-oriented graphs, it turns out that $G$ has a natural orientation, and considering this orientation is essential in many of our proofs.

-So, in many situations we have to deal simultaneously with the tree, the oriented graph derived from it and the underlying graph of this oriented graph.
+So, in many situations, we have to deal simultaneously with the tree, the oriented graph derived from it and the underlying graph of this oriented graph.
 A last difficulty is that since we are interested in hereditary classes, we allow removing vertices from $G$.
-But we have to keep all vertices of $T$ to study $G$ because of the so-called \emph{shadow vertices}: the vertices of $T$ that are not in $G$, but capture essential structural properties of $G$.
-All this will be clearer in the next section.
+However, we have to keep all vertices of $T$ to study $G$ because of the so-called \emph{shadow vertices}: the vertices of $T$ that are not in $G$, which nevertheless capture essential structural properties of $G$.
+All this will become clearer in the next section.
 For now, it explains why we need to be very careful about the notation that is mostly classical, see~\cite{BondyMurty}.